sqlfluff/sqlfluff/docs/source/vision.rst

 3. An opinionated set of guidelines for how SQL should be structured and formatted.
 The *rules*.

-The core vision [#f1]_ for sqlfluff is to be really good at being the *linter*.
+The core vision [#f1]_ for SQLFluff is to be really good at being the *linter*.
 The reasoning for this is outlined in :ref:`realworldref`.

-Most of the codebase for SQlfluff is the *parser*, mostly because at the point of developing SQLFluff, there didn't appear to be a good option for a whitespace-aware parser that could be used instead.
+Most of the codebase for SQLFluff is the *parser*, mostly because at the point of developing SQLFluff, there didn't appear to be a good option for a whitespace-aware parser that could be used instead.